kamata1729/SDXL_controlnet_inpait_img2img_pipelines/README.md

 # for canny image conditioned controlnet
 python test_controlnet_inpaint_sd_xl_canny.py
 ```
+Of course, you can also use the ControlNet provided by SDXL, such as normal map, openpose, etc.
 In `test_controlnet_inpaint_sd_xl_depth.py`, `StableDiffusionXLControlNetInpaintPipeline` is used as follows.
 All you have to do is to specify `control_image` and `mask_image` as conditions.